 In the past two weeks I’ve actually tried TWICE to re-paint this, but the results were even worse so instead I went back and made certain necessary corrections to make this illustration a tad bit less crappy:

-But no. I’ve always wanted to paint in shadows and light, which I think I’m going to HAVE to learn how to do if I want to become a good garden painter.
-So while I’m still waiting for the list of plantings from the caretakers of Dunbar’s Close, I’m skipping ahead to another wonderful garden I love, in Key West.
+Another wonderful garden that I love is in Key West.
 And when it comes to Key West, I’ve always been very fond of this picture I took in 2005 when Top Cat and I spent a long February weekend there (this is our guest room at the Conch House Heritage Inn, built in 1885):

 I love the monochromatic effect of this picture, the long afternoon shadows, and how the orange cat is the only spot of color.
-To paint this, I first had to draw it, enlarged from this snapshot :
+So let’s PAINT IT!

 I had to leave out that second rocking chair — waaaay too complicated for my skill level and I didn’t want to make myself any crazier than I had to.
-I also opened the left shutter on the door to make the French doormore comprehensible.
-And of course, there is only one way to paint this drawing: on my light box:
+Of course, there is only one way to paint this drawing: illuminated on my light box:

 Yeah, I had to ditch the French door and the window entirely — there was no way I had the manual dexterity to pull that off.
 It was the rocking chair and the cat that I most wanted to paint any way and if you had not seen the original concept you would think that this was a pretty completely realized composition, eh?